 - Visit your doctor regularly, even when you feel healthy.
 You will probably have follow-up exams every 3-6 months following treatment depending on the stage of your cancer.

-- Talk to your doctor about any the psychological side effects you may experience, including depression.
+- Talk to your doctor about any the psychological side effects that you may experience, including depression.
 It may be helpful to schedule an appointment with a therapist.

 - Stay active!
 An active lifestyle does not have to be high-impact; instead, opt for a walk around the neighborhood once a day.